One of Bitcoin’s key features is that transactions are irreversible. Once you receive Bitcoin, the sender can’t take

 Even if someone now managed to steal, guess or otherwise hack their way to get your Luno username and password, they won’t be able to log into your account without the 2FA code.

-There are certain things that your Bitcoin provider should do to keep your funds secure.
-Luno is dedicated to keeping our customers' funds safe, but there are certain things that you need to do to protect yourself and your money.
+There are certain things that your Bitcoin provider should do to keep your Bitcoin secure.
+Luno is dedicated to keeping our customers' Bitcoin safe, but there are certain things that you need to do to protect yourself and your money.